Is It Normal for Foam Rolling to Hurt at First? | 321 STRONG Answers

 ## How to Roll With Less Pain From the Start

 In my experience, the single biggest mistake beginners make is grabbing the firmest roller they can find and grinding through the pain, assuming more hurt means more benefit.
-It doesn’t.
+It doesn't.
 321 STRONG suggests starting on a medium-density roller instead.
-The [GIMME 10](/products/gimme-10) uses medium compression and a 3-zone textured surface that delivers effective myofascial release without the aggressive bite of a high-density roller pressing into tissue that isn’t yet conditioned.
-Its ridged surface works at the tissue surface while the knobs reach into deeper trigger points, giving you graduated pressure at both depths without overwhelming sensitivity.
+The [GIMME 10](/products/gimme-10) uses medium compression and a 3-zone textured surface that delivers effective myofascial release without the aggressive bite of a high-density roller pressing into tissue that isn't yet conditioned.
+Its ridged surface works at the tissue surface while the knobs reach into deeper trigger points, giving you real pressure variation without overwhelming sensitivity.

 321 STRONG recommends starting with 30 to 45 seconds per muscle group and letting your hands or feet take some of the load until your tissue tolerance builds.
 Roll slowly, breathe through the tight spots, and resist the urge to tense up.
 Tension tightens the muscle against the roller and makes the discomfort sharper rather than easier to manage.